OlivierGaland/stegma/README.md

 Planned enhancement (not implemented) :
 - Decoy mode : This will not encode any header (storing data lenght) but need user to provide data length at decoding.
 Usage could be hiding an encryption key inside the image, if the password is wrong, a plausible but erroneous encryption key will be returned
+- Media type : add other media or file format (audio, video)
+- Refactoring to add other steganography method (currently only LSB)
 - Pip package creation

 # Usage

 Currently in dev, the script create_stegano.py is an entry point showing class usage.
 - feed INPUT_FILE, OUTPUT_FILE, PASSWORD, SECRET
-- add other input file type (audio)
 - select codec/noise class by setting variables codec and noise

 Once ran it will create the output png file and show a plot of the result (input, output, differences), ultimatly verifying the encoding/decoding is successfull